stuerp/foo_midi/README.md

 ## Change Log

 - v2.19.0.0-alpha8, 2025-xx-xx
+  - New: Log level setting determines which foo_midi messages are written to the foobar2000 console.
   - Changed: Moved the LibMT32Emu settings to the Wavetable page.
+  - Improved: VSTi player issues a warning whenever it's host executable `vshost32.exe` and `vshost64.exe` can't be found.
   - Fixed: Changing the channel mask setting did not always stick.

 - You can read the full history [here](docs/History.md).